Comparing the latent features of universal machine-learning interatomic potentials: Methods

 The neighborhood size $k$ can be optimized, but here we set it to the smaller feature dimension between the two models for simplicity.
 Low LFRE values show that the local structure of $F'$ can be reconstructed by $F$, hence the two feature spaces contain similar information, even if they differ globally.

-We clarify that the definition of ``global'' and ``local'' in the context of feature reconstruction errors does not correspond to the usual atomic versus system-wide considerations in atomistic ML (see SI \ref{sec:si-errors} for a schematic overview).
+We clarify that the definitions of ``global'' and ``local'' in the context of feature reconstruction errors do not correspond to the usual atomic versus system-wide considerations in atomistic ML (see SI \ref{sec:si-errors} for a schematic overview).
 Rather, ``global'' denotes a single linear transformation applied across the entire dataset of atomic features, whereas ``local'' involves fitting separate linear mappings for localized neighborhoods within the high-dimensional feature space.
 Both metrics can operate on both atomic-level and structure-level features, but differ in how they assess reconstructability across the feature manifold.

 Owing to the feature normalization, both the GFRE and LFRE are usually bounded between $0$ and $1$, with $0$ signifying perfect linear reconstruction, thus comparable information between the feature spaces.
 However, the upper bounds can be exceeded in case of reconstruction failure due to ill-conditioned linear mappings, which indicates large dissimilarity or incompatibility between the feature spaces.
-For our analysis, we use the GFRE and LFRE implementations in \textit{scikit-matter} \cite{scikit-matter} with ridge regression and default 2-fold cross-validation to determine the ridge regularization, with regularization $\alpha$ values scanned over a logarithmic range from $10^{-9}$ to 1.
+For our analysis, we use the GFRE and LFRE implementations in \textit{scikit-matter} \cite{scikit-matter} with ridge regression and default 2-fold cross-validation to determine the ridge regularization, with regularization $\alpha$ values scanned over a logarithmic range from $10^{-9}$ to 1, and the final value was selected as the smallest $\alpha$ that provided numerical stability.